Female nurse administering a vaccination on young female patient.

 Australian Immunisation Register (AIR) Integration Service

-The Australian Immunisation Register (AIR) is a national register which records vaccines given to Australians.
+The Australian Immunisation Register (AIR) is a national system that records vaccines given to Australians.

-The AIR Integration Service submits vaccination records from NSW Health to the AIR.
-The Service seamlessly connects existing systems where vaccinations are recorded and sends those records to the Australian Immunisation Register.
+The AIR Integration Service sends vaccination records from NSW Health systems directly to the AIR.
+It seamlessly connects existing clinical systems and automatically submits the records.

 Gloved hand drawing vaccination fluid from vial.